SEE ALSO:

 Tips for Prevention

 The Alabama Childhood Lead Poisoning Prevention Program (ACLPPP) recommends that all children have a blood lead test at 12 and 24 months of age.
-Testing can be completed as early as 9 months of age, especially if a child is at high risk.
-This blood test may be done by the health care provider through a simple finger stick procedure at their office or they may write an order for testing through a local hospital or laboratory.
+Testing can be completed as early as 9 months of age, especially if a child is at risk.
+The health care provider may perform this blood test through a simple finger stick procedure at their office or write an order for testing through a local hospital or laboratory.

 Clean Your Home Regularly

 The best way to clean is with a spray bottle and a damp cloth or mop.
-Clean floors, window ledges, and chewable surfaces at least twice a week with warm, soapy water or an all-purpose cleaner.
-Children's toys, pacifiers, and teething rings should also be washed frequently since they can pick up lead dust from the floor and other surfaces.
+Clean floors, window ledges, and chewable surfaces at least twice weekly with warm, soapy water or a non-toxic cleaner.
+Children's toys, pacifiers, and teething rings should be washed frequently since they can pick up lead dust from the floor and other surfaces.
 Dry sweeping and dusting should not be used since this can increase the lead in the air and spread lead dust to other areas of your home.

 Practice and Teach Good Hand Washing

-Wash your hands after using the bathroom, before preparing food, and after cleaning.
+Wash your hands after using the bathroom and cleaning, and before preparing food.
 Make sure your children wash their hands as soon as they come in from outside, after using the bathroom, and before meals, naps, and bedtime.
-Good hand washing habits should be developed at an early age to prevent lead poisoning as well as many other diseases that can cause illness.
+Good hand washing habits should be developed early to prevent lead poisoning and other illnesses.

 Flush Water Pipes Before Use

-Let the cold water run for at least one minute before drinking it or using it for cooking.
+Let the cold water run for at least one minute before drinking or using it for cooking.
 This should flush out any lead that has settled in the pipes.
 Only use cold tap water for drinking or cooking; however, use cool, sterile water for making baby formula instead of tap water.
+Boiling water will not remove lead.

 Eat Regular, Healthy Meals

 Make sure your child eats regular, healthy meals and snacks.
 An empty stomach will absorb more lead.
-Feed your child foods high in calcium and iron, but low in fat, to prevent lead absorption.
+Feed your child foods high in calcium and iron but low in fat to prevent lead absorption.
 Add foods high in vitamin C, such as oranges, peppers, broccoli, strawberries, and cantaloupe, to increase iron absorption.
-Refer to Make Good Food Choices to Help Prevent Lead Poisoning for more information.
+For more information, refer to Make Good Food Choices to Help Prevent Lead Poisoning.

 Do Not Bring Lead Dust into Your Home